Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: Background

 \subsection{Set-Based Computing}

 We use (matrix) polynomial zonotopes~\cite{kochdumper2020sparse} to represent sensing uncertainties as their Minkowski sum and multiplication can be computed exactly and efficiently.
-We briefly state the definition and the required operations here and provide an example in \cref{sec:pZ}.
+The definition and the required operations are provided together with an example in \cref{sec:pZ}.

 \begin{definition}[Matrix Polynomial Zonotope~{\cite[Def.~7]{ladner2025formal}}] Given an offset $O\in\R^{n\times m}$, dependent generators $G \in \R^{n\times m \times h}$, independent generators $G_I \in\R^{n\times m\times q}$, and an exponent matrix $E\in \mathbb{N}_0^{p\times h}$ with an identifier $\PZid\in\mathbb{N}^p$, a matrix polynomial zonotope $\mathcal{M} = \shortPZ{O}{G}{G_I}{E}\subset\R^{n\times m}$ is defined as: